CrynetLogistics/flink/docs/content/docs/connectors/datastream/firehose.md

 ## Configurations

-Flink's Cassandra sink is created by using the static builder `KinesisFirehoseSink.<String>builder()`.
+Flink's Firehose sink is created by using the static builder `KinesisFirehoseSink.<String>builder()`.

-1. __setKinesisClientProperties(Properties sinkProperties)__
+1. __setFirehoseClientProperties(Properties sinkProperties)__
     * Required.
-    * Supplies credentials, region and other parameter to the firehose client.
+    * Supplies credentials, region and other parameters to the Firehose client.
 2. __setElementConverter(KinesisFirehoseSinkElementConverter elementConverter)__
     * Required.
     * Supplies a serialization schema to the output.
 May be built using the following builder `KinesisFirehoseSinkElementConverter.<String>builder()` as per the example.